-The present study shows that the best model for the prediction of influenza in clinical practice is the association of a duration between symptom onset and first medical consultation of <48 hours, medical attendance at the beginning of the epidemic, a temperature >37.8 °C, and cough.
-The model was even better when we used temperature as a continuous measurement, meaning that the higher the temperature peaked, the better the prediction.
-However in practice it is much easier to use a fixed threshold (>37.8 °C).
+The present study shows that the best model for the prediction of influenza in clinical practice is the association of a duration between symptom onset and first medical consultation <48 hours, medical attendance at the beginning of the epidemic, a temperature >37.8°C, and cough.
+The model was even better when we used temperature as a continuous measurement, meaning that the highest the temperature was, the better the prediction.
+However in practice it is much easier to use a fixed threshold (> 37.8°).

-Temperature >37.8 °C and cough were good clinical predictors of influenza, which is in line with the results described in previous studies conducted in selected populations aimed at assessing the safety and efficacy of antiviral drugs [4-11, 13].
+Temperature > 37.8° and cough were good clinical predictors of influenza, which is in line with the results described in previous studies conducted in selected populations aimed at assessing the safety and efficacy of antiviral drugs [4-11,13].
 This means that primary care physicians can also safely use these predictors to guide their practice.

-According to our results, the timing of the consultation must also be considered in the presence of clinical signs and symptoms suggesting influenza.
-Indeed, duration of symptoms less than 48 hours, and first medical attendance at the beginning of the epidemic were also good predictors for the positive diagnosis of influenza in the presence of fever and cough.
-The primary care physician should therefore consider the duration of symptoms and the point of time during the epidemic when assessing the probability that his/her patient has a diagnosis of influenza in the presence of a known clinical predictor.
+According to our results, the time must also be considered in presence of clinical signs and symptoms suggesting influenza.
+Indeed, a duration of symptoms less than 48 hours, and first medical attendance at the beginning of the epidemic were also good predictors for the positive diagnostic of influenza in the presence of fever and cough .The primary care physician should therefore consider the duration of symptoms and the time of the epidemic when assessing the probability of his/her patient to have a diagnosis of influenza in the presence of a known clinical predictor.

-In summary, the probability of having influenza is highest when the patient attends rapidly after symptom onset, at the beginning of the epidemic and in the presence of a temperature >37.8 °C and cough.
+In summary, the probability of having influenza is highest when the patient attends rapidly after symptom onset, at the beginning of the epidemic and in the presence of a temperature $>37.8^{\circ}C + \text{cough}$.
 At the peak of the epidemic, almost all patients have influenza, irrespective of their symptoms and signs.
-The clinical predictors, as well as the rapid diagnostic tests (due to the important variability of specificity of these assays [14-16]) thus lose their usefulness at that time.
-The fact that the point of time of the consultation during the epidemic influences the prediction of influenza, highlights the necessity for the clinician to consider the epidemiological context at the time of consultation, when estimating the probability of his/her patient having influenza.
+The clinical predictors, as well as the rapid diagnostic tests (due to the important variability of specificity of these assays [14-16]) loose thus their usefulness at that time.
+The time period of consultation during and around the epidemic influencing the prediction of influenza highlights the necessity for the clinician to consider the epidemiological context at the time of consultation, when estimating the probability of his/her patient to have influenza.